Precomputed Entity Attributes

 RFC.

-This change requires that we expose Value
+This change requires that we expose Value in our public API in some manner

 (probably via a wrapper around the Core implementation, as we do for many other